tango-controls/rfc/4/README.md

   It MUST be unique [^1] among all Attributes of a particular device.
   It MAY contain any character (including multi-byte characters) except that it MUST NOT contain `\0` character.
+  It MUST not not be "Status" or "State", which are reserved names.
   It MAY be empty.
   See `<attribute-name>` specification below,
 * *data type*, an enumeration describing the type of the data (X/DataTypes),